 Anaphylaxis is an acute, life-threatening, systemic allergic reaction that results from the activation and degranulation of mast cells and/or basophils.
-Although anaphylaxis is usually due to an IgE-mediated (allergic antibody) immediate-type hypersensitivity reaction, similar symptoms can occur as a result of an antibody-independent or anaphylactoid-mediated activation.
+Although anaphylaxis is usually due to an immunoglobulin E (IgE)-mediated (allergic antibody) immediate-type hypersensitivity reaction, similar symptoms can occur as a result of an antibody-independent or anaphylactoid-mediated activation.
 Common triggers include medications, insect stings, and foods such as eggs, peanuts, dairy products, fish and shellfish, and tree nuts.
-Transfusion of blood products radiocontrast media, and allergen-specific immunotherapy (allergy injections) also pose a risk of anaphylaxis.
+Transfusion of blood products, radiocontrast media, and allergen-specific immunotherapy (allergy injections) also pose a risk of anaphylaxis.
 Although not common, certain meats can also cause anaphylaxis with symptoms developing several hours after the exposure.

-Food allergies affect as much as 4% of the United States population.
+Food allergies affect as much as 4% of the US population.
 Food proteins may initiate an immune response in sensitized individuals.
 The spectrum of symptoms due to allergy is broad, affecting the eyes, nose, throat, skin, and gastrointestinal tract.
 Respiratory symptoms are the most life-threatening and include swelling of the airway (angioedema), which can lead to asphyxiation and death.

 Atopy.
 Individuals with a history of allergic diseases are said to be atopic and may have greater risk of severe or fatal reactions to anaphylaxis triggers.
 These include patients with asthma.

 History of anaphylaxis.
-Previous (especially recent) anaphylaxis is a risk factor for recurrence.
+Previous, especially recent, anaphylaxis is a risk factor for recurrence.

-Anaphylaxis is a clinical diagnosis, based on symptoms and a detailed history of the episode.
+Anaphylaxis is a clinical diagnosis based on symptoms and a detailed history of the episode.
 Findings may include: